Northern Dynasty Minerals (TSE:NDM) Stock Price Up 10.4% – Here’s Why

-Shares of Northern Dynasty Minerals Ltd. (TSE:NDM – Get Free Report) (NYSE:NAK) shot up 10.4% during trading on Wednesday .
+Northern Dynasty Minerals Ltd. (TSE:NDM – Get Free Report) (NYSE:NAK) shares shot up 10.4% during mid-day trading on Wednesday .
 The company traded as high as C$1.52 and last traded at C$1.49.
-859,446 shares traded hands during mid-day trading, an increase of 37% from the average session volume of 625,151 shares.
+859,446 shares traded hands during trading, an increase of 37% from the average session volume of 625,151 shares.
 The stock had previously closed at C$1.35.

 Wall Street Analyst Weigh In

-Separately, Canaccord Genuity Group upgraded shares of Northern Dynasty Minerals to a “strong-buy” rating in a research report on Thursday, January 2nd.
+Separately, Canaccord Genuity Group raised shares of Northern Dynasty Minerals to a “strong-buy” rating in a research note on Thursday, January 2nd.

 Insiders Place Their Bets

-In related news, insider Bruce Wayne Jenkins sold 25,000 shares of the stock in a transaction that occurred on Monday, March 24th.
-The stock was sold at an average price of C$1.65, for a total transaction of C$41,360.00.
-Corporate insiders own 1.86% of the company’s stock.
+In other Northern Dynasty Minerals news, insider Bruce Wayne Jenkins sold 25,000 shares of Northern Dynasty Minerals stock in a transaction dated Monday, March 24th.
+The stock was sold at an average price of C$1.65, for a total value of C$41,360.00.
+1.86% of the stock is owned by company insiders.

 Northern Dynasty Minerals Ltd is a Canadian mineral exploration company.
 It has a single operating segment of acquisition, exploration, and development of mineral properties.
 Its core asset is the Pebble Project located in Alaska, USA.
 The Pebble project is seeking to develop a significant deposit of copper, gold, molybdenum, and silver into a modern mining operation.